shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Subtitles.md

 3\.
 (Optional) **Add** a motion (Enter, Emphasis, or Exit) to your subtitle by clicking Motions and the subsequent option.
 ![select motion](images/select-motion.png)

 4\.
-Adjust the duration of the motion by moving the white tab in the text timeline.
+Adjust the duration of the motion by **moving** the white tab in the text timeline.
 ![white bar](images/white-bar.png)

-5\.
-Click [OK] to save your text and exit out of the "Title Editor".
+5\. **Click** [OK] to save your text and exit out of the "Title Editor".

+## Conclusion
+{: .no_toc }
+Your subtitles should be in your video.
+Play your video in the Video Preview Window to see watch your video!